

 The mandatory training programs for academic staff are:

-• the Flinders Foundations of University Teaching Program (FFOUT), which is to be completed by all new academic staff;
+• the University Teaching Enhancement at Flinders (UTEF) (formerly FFOUT), which is to be completed by all new academic staff;

 and one or both of the following programs, which may need to be completed where an academic staff member will be supervising higher degree by research (HDR) students and/or involved in Work Integrated learning as part of their appointment:

-• to be a HDR Supervisor, staff must apply for the Register of HDR Supervisors as per the HDR Supervisory Policy.
-Once registered, the HDR Supervisor Development Program must be completed within 12 months.
-Staff can self-enrol into the online training via FLO.
+• to be a HDR Supervisor, staff must undertake the HDR Supervisor Development Program.
+Staff can self-enrol in Canvas.
+The Program comprises of set core components and the choice of development activities totalling 30 program points.
+Staff can then apply for the Register of HDR Supervisors as per the HDR Supervisory Policy.
 NB: Teaching Specialist staff are not required to undertake the training as Adjunct Supervisors, refer to the HDR Supervisory Policy.

 • the Managing Work Integrated Learning Workshop (WIL) for all staff involved in supervising, leading and managing WIL including placements and non-placement (simulated) activities.